 Washington’s unemployment rate has declined steadily since 2016, and now matches the pre-Great Recession low of 4.7%.
 It’s been a long road to recovery — and official unemployment numbers do not include the many discouraged people who are no longer actively looking for employment, and others who are working part time or in “make-do” jobs because of the scarcity of desirable jobs.

-The broadest measure of labor underutilization (officially called the “U-6”, but often referred to in the press as the “underemployment rate”) includes: the officially unemployed; the “marginally attached” (those neither working nor looking for work, but who want and are available to work, and have looked for work in the past year); and people working part-time who want a full-time job.
-At its peak in the aftermath of the Great Recession, the national U-6 was 17.1%; as of February 2018 it was down to 8.2%.
+The state’s jobs picture still has room for improvement.
+A broader measure of labor underutilization (officially called the “U-6”, but often referred to in the press as the “underemployment rate”) includes: the officially unemployed; the “marginally attached” (those neither working nor looking for work, but who want and are available to work, and have looked for work in the past year); and people working part-time who want a full-time job.
+Washington’s U-6 rate is 8.3% as of the end of March 2018.